iPad keyboards

 Open Settings on your iPad.

-Go to Bluetooth and enable it.
+Go to Bluetooth and turn it on.

-Turn on the Bluetooth keyboard and put it into pairing mode.
+Turn on your Bluetooth keyboard and put it into pairing mode.

 Are there keyboards with built-in protective cases for the iPad?